 These dates assume a latitude midway through the United States (I used approximately the 45th parallel), and are probably appropriate for most of the United States, the southern half of Canada, most of Europe, and similar latitudes.
 If you are in the southern United States (or south of that area in general), you’ll have a little more flexibility in shooting situations.
 Specifically, the Milky Way tends to rise earlier the further south you go.
 The opposite is true for the northern parts of the US and Canada, as the Milky Way tends to rise later and the season is a little shorter.

 I’ve assigned a completely biased, opinionated, and subjective rating to each set of dates, with ⭐ being an okay time to shoot but not the best, and ⭐⭐⭐⭐⭐ being my picks for the best times to shoot this year.
 You may disagree completely with my rating system.
 A ⭐⭐⭐⭐⭐ requires all or most of: good Milky Way conditions, some moon to light the foreground without washing out the sky, the Milky Way in an interesting configuration, and a reasonably long shooting window.
 These can be tricky circumstances and may not be for all photographers.
-Don’t discard dates that I rate a ⭐⭐⭐⭐ or lower as these can be compelling too, especially if you have some experience shooting.
+Don’t discard dates that I rate a ⭐⭐⭐ or lower as these can be compelling too, especially if you have some experience shooting or are willing to brave more adverse conditions.

-I have included and prioritized dates that feature a rising or setting moon in the opposite sky as the Milky Way.
+I have included and prioritized dates that feature a rising or setting moon in the opposite sky as the Milky Way, and are intended for more experienced Milky Way photographers.
 These dates feature a 🌙 emoji in the list.
 The intent is to use the moon to illuminate your foreground.
 How good this actually is will depend heavily on your local terrain.
 For instance, you might have a mountain that blocks the moon on a particular date, rendering the effect moot.
 Or, you might be in a really light polluted area and the moon just makes it worse.
-But, if you can make it work, these are going to be the best times to shoot as it provides the most opportunity for a compelling photograph.
+But, if you can make it work, these are going to be some of the best times to shoot as it provides the most opportunity for a compelling photograph.
+For beginning Milky Way photographers, I don’t suggest starting with these periods as the planning can be tricky and you often have very limited time to work (sometimes a minute or less).

 I’ve also identified quality panorama opportunities using the 🌌 emoji (that’s the Milky Way emoji!).
 Panoramas are a lot of fun and catching the entire arch of the Milky Way before sunrise is really worthwhile, but there are times of the year where they are much easier to shoot, and that’s what I’ve attempted to identify here.
 These dates tend to occur in mid-spring, so keep an eye out for them.

 I’ve also included the dates when the Milky Way is alone in the sky, without the moon.
 These are excellent dates that provide really clear sky imagery but potentially at the expense of an interesting foreground.
-However, these are still worthwhile times to shoot, and ideally suited for beginners too.
+However, these are still excellent times to shoot, and ideally suited for beginners too.
 The foreground issues can also be mitigated as I talk about extensively in my book.
+Finally, these time periods are also a great time to bring your non-photographer friends and family out to stargaze, since the sky is dark and they can enjoy the stars while you shoot!

 I’ve made a judgment call on how close the moon should be to the Milky Way before I throw in the towel and exclude a set of dates.
 If the moon is too close to the Milky Way, it will wash it out.
 It is possible I haven’t gotten all of these right, and your shoot plans might also require something different, so check local circumstances (are you tired of me repeating this yet? :D).